Why Medium Filter Health Matters

 The most reliable indicator of filter health is pressure drop (ΔP), measured across the filter.
 ASHRAE 52.2 mandates baseline ΔP tracking during installation.

-Initial ΔP: Record the pressure drop when the filter is new (e.g., 150–300 Pa for MERV 13).
+Initial ΔP | Record the pressure drop when the filter is new (e.g., 150–300 Pa for MERV 13) |

-Threshold ΔP: Replace the filter when ΔP exceeds 1.5–2x the initial value.
+Threshold ΔP | Replace the filter when ΔP exceeds 1.5–2x the initial value |

 Example: A Deiiang MERV 14 filter with an initial ΔP of 200 Pa should be replaced at 300–400 Pa.

-Energy Efficiency: A 20% rise in ΔP can spike energy costs by 15% (ASHRAE data).
+Why This Works: Accumulated particles restrict airflow, increasing resistance.
+A 20% rise in ΔP can spike energy costs by 15% (ASHRAE data).

 Step 2: Conduct Particle Counting Tests